kaliber5/ember-cli-yadda-opinionated/README.md

     You can work around this by not inheriting from `steps.js`.
 This works, but only until you want to borrow some more steps from another step file: if two step files inherit from `steps.js`, you can't inherit from both! :(

     The only solution is to move all shared steps to the generic `steps.js`.
 Eventually it becomes large, mixed up, hard to read and to maintain.
+* When an assertion error is thrown, the error message does not contain details such as step name, unless you provide the details manually for each individual assertion.